Inflect logo

 FactorRating / DataNotes

-Direct Cloud On-Ramps0 – as of September 2025Access is via network extension to major hubs like Moscow.
+Direct Cloud On-Ramps0 – as of September 2025Access requires network extension to hubs like Moscow for private cloud connections.

-Tax IncentivesNoNo specific data center incentive programs are currently in place.
+Tax IncentivesNoNo specific data center or IT infrastructure incentives are currently offered.

 Network & Connectivity Ecosystem